evidentlyai/evidently/docs/book/installation/install-evidently.md

 $ pip install evidently
 ```

-The tool helps build interactive reports in a Jupyter notebook or as a separate HTML file, and generate JSON profiles.&#x20;

-If you only want to generate **interactive reports as HTML files or JSON profiles**, the installation is now complete.

 To display dashboards **in a Jupyter notebook**, we use jupyter nbextension.
-If you want to see reports inside a Jupyter notebook, then after installing `evidently` you should run the **two following commands** in the terminal from the Evidently directory.
+If you want to display reports inside a Jupyter notebook, then after installing `evidently` you should run the **two following commands** in the terminal from the Evidently directory.

 To install jupyter nbextension, run: